-During the year, the Company and the Investment Manager agreed an amendment to the IMA.
-Under the revised agreement, then Investment Manager has agreed to invest 20% of its monthly management fee received from the Company into shares in the Company at the prevailing market price on an ongoing basis, provided that the shares are trading at a discount to the prevailing net asset value and the Investment Manager does not hold more than 10% of the voting rights of the Company.
+During 2016, the Company and the Investment Manager agreed an amendment to the IMA.
+Under the revised agreement, the Investment Manager has agreed to invest 20 per cent. of its monthly management fee received from the Company into shares in the Company at the prevailing market price on an ongoing basis, provided that the shares are trading at a discount to the prevailing net asset value and the Investment Manager does not hold more than 10 per cent. of the voting rights of the Company.